 - If findings from Google Cloud Armor do not appear in Security Command Center, traffic to the backend services might not meet the criteria for raising a finding.

-- For questions on traffic volume to your backends, check request statistics in the Stackdriver Monitoring dashboards under the Network Security Policy resource.
+- For questions on traffic volume to your backends, check request statistics in the Cloud Monitoring dashboards under the Network Security Policy resource.

 Findings are too noisy

 Reach out to the Cloud Support team for assistance with this issue.